-The third body competency skill is building a self-love practice.
+THREE: The third body competency skill is building a self-love practice.

 Self-love is about cultivating kindness, respect and compassion for yourself and your perfectly imperfect human body.
 It’s a deep knowing that you are valuable and worthy regardless of your body’s size or appearance.
 And research shows that it leads to improved self-care — the intuitive kind, that is.

 Furthermore, self-love is protective against your inner mean voice that hijacks your brain when you don’t like what you see in the mirror.
 Instead of pushing away your negative body talk, a self-love practice teaches you to turn toward the discomfort and meet it head on with compassion, giving you permission to be human and reject ideals.

 FOUR: Next, you have permission to be entirely yourself and declare your authentic beauty.